-Elastic geobarometry for host-inclusion systems is based on measurements of the residual strains produced during exhumation as a consequence of the contrast in elastic

-37 properties between the host and the inclusion.
-The residual strain in the inclusions can be 38 measured by micro-Raman spectroscopy or X-ray diffraction and can be used to provide 39 estimates of pressure and temperature (P-T) conditions for metamorphic rocks that are not 40 dependent on chemical equilibrium (e.g., Rosenfeld and Chase, 1961; Enami et al., 2007; 41 Angel et al., 2015; Anzolini et al., 2018; Murri et al., 2018).
-Models for elastic geobarometry 42 only apply to the simple case of elastically isotropic host-inclusion pairs with a simple ideal 43 geometry where a small spherical inclusion is trapped in an infinite host (Angel et al., 2015).
-44 Recent numerical models showed that any deviations from the idealized geometry 45 significantly affects the estimation of "residual pressure" (Mazzucchelli et al., 2018).
-Indeed, 46 gradients in non-spherical inclusions have been already reported (e.g. Zhukov and Korsakov, 47 2015; Murri et al., 2018).
-Moreover, several studies pointed out the effects on the residual 48 "pressure" determination of the inclusion size and its partial exposure with respect to the 49 mineral host surface (e.g. Rosenfeld and Chase, 1961; Enami et al., 2007; Zhang, 1998; 50 Mazzucchelli et al. 2018).
-Nevertheless, open questions still remain, including: what is the 51 effect of the inclusion anisotropy on the residual strain release?
-How much can the contrast 52 in properties between the host and the inclusion and their geometry influence the residual 53 strain?
-Therefore, we propose an alternative way to test the effect of the geometry of the 54 host-inclusion system on the Raman signal and on the calculated residual pressure upon 55 to collect spectra from selected inclusions with different shape, size and polishing: 56 crystallographic orientation, while performing several steps of polishing of the rock thick 57 section to bring the inclusion closer to the external surface of the host.
+Elastic geobarometry for host-inclusion systems is based on measurements of the residual strains produced during exhumation as a consequence of the contrast in elastic properties between the host and the inclusion.
+The residual strain in the inclusions can be measured by micro-Raman spectroscopy or X-ray diffraction and can be used to provide estimates of pressure and temperature (P-T)conditions for metamorphic rocks that are not dependent on chemical equilibrium (e.g., Rosenfeld and Chase 1961; Enami et al. 2007; Angel et al. 2015; Anzolini et al. 2018; Murri et al. 2018).
+Models for elastic geobarometry only apply to the simple case of elastically isotropic host-inclusion pairs with a simple ideal geometry where a small spherical inclusion is trapped in an infinite host (Angel et al. 2015).
+Recent numerical models showed that any deviations from the idealized geometry significantly affects the estimation of "residual pressure" (Mazzucchelli et al. 2018).
+Indeed, gradients in non-spherical inclusions have been already reported (e.g., Zhukov and Korsakov 2015; Murri et al. 2018).
+Moreover, several studies pointed out the effects on the residual "pressure" determination of the inclusion size and its partial exposure with respect to the mineral host surface (e.g., Rosenfeld and Chase 1961; Zhang 1998; Enami et al. 2007; Mazzucchelli et al. 2018).
+Nevertheless, open questions still remain, including: what is the effect of the inclusion

 In this manuscript we report the Raman spectra of rounded and elongated zircon inclusions and a rounded coesite inclusion in pyrope from the ultrahigh-pressure (UHP) Alpine Dora Maira Massif measured before and after several subsequent steps of polishing.
-The measured "residual pressures" are compared with the results of a set of Finite Element
+The measured "residual pressures" are compared with the results of a set of Finite Element models following the approach of Mazzucchelli et al. (2018).
+This allows us to provide new methodological guidelines and examples of correction curves to adjust measurements carried out on faceted and anisotropic inclusions and/or close to the host surface.